 In 2011, the consulting firm of Willis Towers Watson (formerly Towers Watson) was retained to evaluate the existing framework for ICANN's remuneration program.
-Based on a thorough review of ICANN's position descriptions, analysis of ICANN's work, and meetings with both ICANN organization personnel and the Board Compensation Committee, Willis Towers Watson recommended that ICANN organization framework be updated to reflect the following - continue to target compensation between the 50th and 75th percentile based on the benchmarking of positions, with the benchmarking of positions based on a blend of data obtained from high-technology, not-for-profit, and general industry data.
+Based on a thorough review of ICANN's position descriptions, analysis of ICANN's work, and meetings with both ICANN organization personnel and the Board Compensation Committee, Willis Towers Watson recommended that ICANN organization framework be updated to reflect the following - continue to target compensation between the 50th and 75th percentile based on the benchmarking of positions, but to also include with the benchmarking of positions a blend of data obtained from high-technology and general industry, as well as not-for-profit organzations.
 Blending of data is done for each position and is based on a number of factors including where ICANN organization would source candidates to fill positions as well as where those who leave ICANN organization go when they leave.
-The Board formally approved an updated remuneration framework provided by Willis Towers Watson in May 2012.
+In May 2012, the Board formally approved this updated remuneration framework provided by Willis Towers Watson.